Revenue Procedure 2000-37 was released and effective September 15, 2000.

 - If the property sells for less than the guessed selling price, Exchanger will receive less than EAT’s loan obligation to Exchanger

-- If the property sells for more than anticipated, Exchanger will receive more than EAT’s loan obligation to Exchanger, which creates the taxable event
+- If the property sells for more than anticipated, Exchanger will receive more than EAT’s loan obligation to Exchanger, which can

-The sale of Relinquished Property by the EAT
+- The purchase of Relinquished Property by the EAT

 Mechanics of EAT ownership of property

-Funds may be borrowed by Exchanger on other property and loaned to
+- Funds may be borrowed by Exchanger on other property and loaned to EAT